 Does this program run in inclement weather?

 Oaks and Acorns strives to inspire in children a life-long love of nature, in all seasons and all weather.
 We will only cancel program in the event of extreme weather such as high winds or extreme cold.
-Participants will receive notification via email no less than 2 hours before program if extreme weather is predicted.
-In the event of an extreme weather cancellation, payment for that day’s program will be refunded.
+If class is cancelled due to inclement weather, you will be notified by email at least one hour prior to class start time.

 What health and safety measures are being taken for this program?

-COVID assessment form: We will be asking families to complete a COVID assessment form prior to their first Oaks and Acorns program.
+COVID assessment form: We will be asking families to complete a COVID assessment form prior to each Oaks and Acorns program.
 Participants are asked to conduct this screening the morning of each program.
-If participants fail the screening for any reason, they are asked to stay home and the day’s program will be refunded to them.
+If participants fail the screening for any reason, they are asked to stay home.

 Masks: Once the COVID assessment form has been completed and the screening passed, you and your child will be able to attend the Oaks and Acorns program.
 We will require all participants ages 2 and up to wear a 3-layer mask for the duration of program.